 You’ll also find a Mine Drop, climbing wall, laser tag, two roller coasters, a zipline and more!

-As an avid snowboarding family, we were more than a bit skeptical about going to a smallish ski resort in Glenwood Springs when you have mountains like Aspen, Vail and Beaver Creek within a short drive distance.
+As an avid snowboarding family, we were more than a bit skeptical about going to a smallish ski resort in Glenwood Springs when you have mountains like Aspen, Vail and Beaver Creek within a short drivable distance.
 But if you’re going to do a smaller mountain, Sunlight Mountain Resort is the one.
-And with 72 trails on 730 skiable acres its not really that small.
+And with 72 trails on 730 skiable acres, it’s not really that small.

 If you’ll be visiting in warmer weather than we were (May thru September-ish), then be sure to add whitewater rafting to your list!
-Whitewater Rafting offers rafting on the Colorado and Roaring Fork Rivers in Glenwood Springs, and have been taking folks out since before I was born (that’s a long time!)
+Multiple companies offer rafting on the Colorado and Roaring Fork Rivers in Glenwood Springs.
 Trips vary from mild and great for families, to trips exclusively for physically fit, experienced rafters.